 The LINCS Family Center is a non-profit organization which provides access to essential services for area families.
 In addition to building capacity for the Wilson Area Communities That Care coalition, LINCS offers a weekly food pantry, weekend meal program for students, a teaching garden, and summer playground program for elementary age students.
 For more information, please visit our website at: LincsFamilyCenter.org.

 How can I help?

-Organizations and individuals in the Wilson Borough area and surrounding area who would like to make our community better by helping to solve issues affecting our youth, are encouraged to email us at: LINCS@wilsonareasd.org, or call: 484-373-6200.
+Organizations and individuals in the Wilson Area who would like to make our community better by helping to solve issues affecting our youth, are encouraged to email us at: LINCS@wilsonareasd.org, or call: 484-373-6200.